jofner/Questomatic/readme.txt

         - if you have stored record already and you will change dateformat, the change takes effect after new record Added option for hide tooltip hints
-    Spacers in option before selects for better formatting
+    Spacers in option before selects for better formatting Temporary disabled quest levels option
+        - function will be adjusted in future

 2.4.1
     Don't accept ignored quests